Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-In this piece we'll examine Caldwell-Pope's stats and trends, helping you with your prop bets.
+Below, we dig into Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat